MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/mixed-reality-component-view-3d.md

 >[!IMPORTANT]
 >Your 3D objects must be in the .glb file format.
->You can use the [AR Import Tool](/dynamics365/mixed-reality/import-tool/) to convert from a variety of industry 3D formats into .glb.
+>You can [convert your existing 3D models into the .glb file format](/dynamics365/mixed-reality/import-tool/) from a variety of 3D formats.

-To use the component, you need to [enable the mixed reality features for each app](#enable-the-mixed-reality-features-for-each-app) that you want to use it in.
+To use the component, you need to [enable the mixed reality (MR) features for each app](#enable-the-mixed-reality-features-for-each-app) that you want to use it in.

+Make sure to also [review the prerequisites for using MR components](mixed-reality-overview.md#prerequisites).

 ## Explore the sample app